ali77gh/Hrypton-browser-plugin/README.md

 # how to install on chrome

-0. download zip file or clone repo
+0. download zip file and unzip or clone repo

 1. open your browser